hyperledger/firefly-fir/text/0001-transaction-rework.md

 - If the expected `BlockchainEvents` are received, any `Operations` are successful, _and_ the target object is generated, the transaction has succeeded

-The status response object will include a top-level `status` of "Pending", "Succeeded", or "Failed", and a `details` array with information on each object checked to build the status.
+The response object for this API will include a top-level `status` of "Pending", "Succeeded", or "Failed", and a `details` array with information on each object checked to build the status.
+The elements of the `details` array will each have the following fields:
+- type - the type of child object, such as Operation/BlockchainEvent/Batch/etc
+- subtype - the child's self-identified subtype, such as an Operation for "blockchain_batch_pin" (optional)
+- status - the Pending/Succeeded/Failed status of this child
+- timestamp - for Succeeded/Failed items, the timestamp at which they completed
+- id - the child's ID (optional)
+- error - details on the error that caused a failure (optional)
+- info - any additional data relevant to this item (optional)

 A new `/namespaces/{ns}/transactions/{txid}/blockchainevents` API will be added for conveniently fetching the `BlockchainEvents` received in regards to a particular `Transaction`.